stressyj/User-Agent-String-Detection/README.md

 &nbsp;

-Now perhaps I have seen some dodgy user agent strings or maybe there are some that look a little fishy, I am going to go to https://explore.whatismybrowser.com/useragents/parse/#parse-useragent
+Now perhaps I have seen some dodgy user agent strings or maybe there are some that look a little fishy, I am going to run them through https://explore.whatismybrowser.com/useragents/parse/#parse-useragent

 Now when I go through these user agent strings, I’m going to be looking for indicators that show me it’s foreign.
 E.g a foreign language code like ko-KP instead of en-US or foreign font particularly Chinese or Russian.
 Ko-KP is North Korean.